What Is Technical SEO? Complete Guide for Beginners (2026)

 Technical SEO Meaning

-Indexability: Whether your pages are being stored in Google’s index
+- Indexability — Are your pages being stored in Google’s index?

-Structured data: Code that helps Google understand what your content is about
+- Structured data (schema) — code that helps Google understand your content

 Why Technical SEO Is Important